JOJ0/discodos/README.md

 ### Linux / MacOS

+_Skip this chapter if you are on a Windows OS!_

 Clone the github repo

 Jump to your homedirectory, clone the repo and double check if the directory discodos has been created.